1st Pioneers: Day of the Dead

-The HDBS smugglers costume consists of a black, green and white hooped knitted jumper, white trousers, black boots and a red spotted scarf with optional red hat or black bowler/top hat.
-(Officers/Captains dressed as Smugglers have the option to also wear a red sash.)
+The HDBS smugglers costume consists of the long-standing Heathfield colours of black, white and green striped knitted jumper, white trousers, black boots and a red spotted scarf with optional red hat or black bowler/top hat.
+(Officers or Captains of the Society have the option to also wear a red sash.)

 HDBS wool colours: Stylecraft Special DK Black, Kelly Green & White.

-Please make sure to keep your stripes to 2 inches thick (for adult jumpers).
+Please make sure when knitted your jumper to keep your stripes to 2 inches thick (for adult jumpers).
 Collar and cuffs to be in black.

 Email firstname.lastname@example.org for a knitting pattern, to enquire about using one of our official HDBS jumper knitters or for any further information.

 IMPORTANT NOTE TO ALL MEMBERS: ALL costumes should be made from non-flammable material and be adequately fire-proofed!
 This is of utmost importance and is the responsibility of every HDBS Member and Nominated Responsible Adult/Parent of a Junior Member.